andywer/webpack-blocks/packages/webpack2/README.md

 Takes an array of config setters (the functions returned by invoked webpack blocks), invokes them and returns the resulting webpack config object.

+#### group(configSetters: Function[]): Function

+Combines an array of blocks to a new joined block.
+Running this single block has the same effect as running all source blocks.

 #### env(envName: string, configSetters: Function[]): Function

 Applies an array of webpack blocks only if `process.env.NODE_ENV` matches the given `envName`.
 If no `NODE_ENV` is set, it will be treated as 'development'.

+#### defineConstants(constants: object): Function

+Replaces constants in your source code with a value (`process.env.NODE_ENV` for example) using the [webpack.DefinePlugin](https://webpack.github.io/docs/list-of-plugins.html#defineplugin).
+Pass an object containing your constant definitions: `{ [constantName: string]: <constantValue: any> }`.

+Every constant's value is `JSON.stringify()`-ed first, so you don't have to remember.

+Special feature: Using `defineConstants` multiple times results in a single DefinePlugin instance configured to do all the replacements.

 #### webpack: object